Last Updated on September 29, 2025, by David

 Conventional sealants often contain solvents that emit volatile organic compounds (VOCs), which can linger in the air and impact indoor air quality.
 Today's eco-friendly alternatives use water-based formulations that are low in VOCs and safe for use around children and pets.

 When selecting a cleaner, look for labels that indicate “biodegradable,” “plant-based,” or “stone-safe.”
-These products are designed to remove dirt effectively without damaging the porous surface of terracotta.
+These products are designed to remove dirt effectively without damaging terracotta's porous surface.
 Brands that focus on natural stone care frequently offer concentrated solutions that can be diluted for everyday use, minimising waste and excess packaging.

 Child- and Pet-Safe Alternatives